TREM Twist, SHORT twist, what does it even mean?! - Gabriel Tenorio String Co explained - Pt.1

 Most 'off the shelf' strings are absolutely fine of course, and they serve almost the entire guitar world very well, the core (no pun intended) of the guitar string industry is summed up this way.
 Many of these strings sound great, perhaps have a long life too, but not one to settle for conformity, string maker Gabriel Tenorio started to think more about this.

 As a matter of example, let's say two buddies go to the guitar shop one Saturday to hang out and grab a few sets of strings before leaving.
 Both like 10s, it's what they're used to, but one has a Les Paul and the other a Jazzmaster.
 They both grab the same brand, same gauge and head home to string up their respective instruments.
 Both of these guitars have characteristics that make their sound & their playing feel very different.
-There's of course a number of reasons why that is, be it because of it's scale length, bridge type or general body build design.
+There's of course a number of reasons why that is, be it because of it's scale length, bridge type, bridge break angle tension or general body build design.
 So, here's the bit that I'd say was a part of Gabriel's thinking, will those generic strings get the very best from each of those instruments, thus reflecting in their playing experience?
-I think it's fair to say that they wouldn't.

 Each guitar model is different, after all, it's what makes a Tele feel different to a Strat right?
 Despite the technical details being similar i.e scale length, string through trem/bridge, they simply feel different to play.
 The body construction plays a part in that too, how the strings resonate through the body, across the bridge and tailpieces and all of these details go into consideration when Gabriel develops and winds strings for every guitar model.